flyingsquad/journal-enricher/README.md

 >If the text after the colon consists of two numbers separated by a comma, it is taken as an absolute coordinate value in the scene.
 To get these coordinates place a token or other placeable on the scene and then open its details to find the coordinates.
 This allows you to ping a location on the map without having to add a note.

+@Travel[Scene.u3msVy6pdwZ93lCp: Bank]{Travel to Bank}

+>Like @Goto, except that selected tokens are moved to the location, rather than pinging the location.
+If user is a player and no token exists on the scene, a token is created for the player's character and placed at the location.
+If the user is a GM with no selected tokens the location in the scene is displayed.

 @OpenCompendium[world.mycompendium]

 @OpenCompendium[dnd5e.monsters]